MicrosoftDocs/sql-docs/azure-sql/database/authentication-azure-ad-logins.md

 - Microsoft Entra logins can't overlap with the Microsoft Entra administrator.
 The Microsoft Entra admin takes precedence over any login.
 If a Microsoft Entra account already has access to the server as a Microsoft Entra admin, individually or as part of a group, any login created for this account won't have any effect.
 However, the login creation isn't blocked through T-SQL.
 After the account authenticates to the server, the login will have the effective permissions of a Microsoft Entra admin, and not of a newly created login.
 - Changing permissions on specific Microsoft Entra login object isn't supported:
   - `GRANT <PERMISSION> ON LOGIN :: <Microsoft Entra account> TO <Any other login> `
-- When you alter permissions for a Microsoft Entra login, the changes take effect the next time the login connects to the Azure SQL Database.
+- When you alter permissions for a Microsoft Entra login, by default the changes only take effect the next time the login connects to the Azure SQL Database.
 Any existing open connections with the login aren't affected.
-Also [flush the authentication cache and the TokenAndPermUserStore cache](#disable-or-enable-a-login-using-alter-login-syntax).
+To force permissions changes to take immediate effect, you can manually clear the authentication and TokenAndPermUserStore, as described earlier in [disable or enable a login using ALTER LOGIN](#disable-or-enable-a-login-using-alter-login).
 This behavior also applies when making server role membership changes with [ALTER SERVER ROLE](/sql/t-sql/statements/alter-server-role-transact-sql).
 - In SQL Server Management Studio and Azure Data Studio, the scripting command to create a user doesn't check if there's already a Microsoft Entra login in `master` with the same name.
 It always generates T-SQL for a database contained Microsoft Entra user.

 ### Microsoft Entra group server principal limitations